JJF1962/-School_District_Analysis.-/README.md

 ![this is an image](https://github.com/JJF1962/School_District_Analysis.-/blob/main/Resources/Capture%20Score%20by%20School%20size%202.PNG)

 ### The High and Low performance School
- Aditionally, ith was analized the higest performance and the lowes performance schools, the highest performance schools were Cabrera,Thomas, Griffing, Wilson and Pena         and the lower performace Hhigh schools were Johnson, Hernandez, Huang, Figueroa and Rodriguex as shown in pictures below
+ Aditionally, ith was analized the higest performance and the lowest performance schools, the highest performance schools were Cabrera,Thomas, Griffing, Wilson and Pena         and the lower performace Hhigh schools were Johnson, Hernandez, Huang, Figueroa and Rodriguex as shown in pictures below

 ![this is an images](https://github.com/JJF1962/School_District_Analysis.-/blob/main/Resources/Capture%20High%20performance%20schools.PNG)